 The Final Grade: Does SynoGut Pass?

 If I were grading SynoGut on a curve, it would get an A for its formula.
-The combination of fibers and natural detoxifiers really does help clear out the "sludge" that makes a sensitive stomach feel so heavy.
+The combination of fibers and natural detoxifiers really does help clear out the sludge that makes a sensitive stomach feel so heavy.
 If you have no trouble swallowing pills and you need a serious fiber boost, SynoGut is a solid choice.
-It’s like the student who writes a brilliant essay but has terrible handwriting—the substance is there if you can get past the presentation.
+It is like the student who writes a brilliant essay but has terrible handwriting—the substance is there if you can get past the presentation.

 Pop quiz: Are you more likely to stick to a supplement that feels like a chore or one that feels like a treat?
 For me, the answer was clear.
-While my stomach appreciated the work SynoGut did to clear the bloat in those first few weeks, my sanity appreciated the switch to a gummy that didn't require a prayer and a pint of water to swallow.
-If you're ready to stop grading your gut on a curve and start feeling better, I highly recommend checking out PrimeBiome as a starting point for your own digestive homework.
+While my stomach appreciated the work SynoGut did to clear the bloat in those first few weeks, my sanity appreciated the switch to a gummy that did not require a prayer and a pint of water to swallow.
+If you are ready to stop grading your gut on a curve and start feeling better, I highly recommend checking out PrimeBiome as a starting point for your own digestive homework.